- Falmouth Campus

 Interview and selection process

 When you apply to join the course, we'll ask you to send us a study proposal and either samples of work or a link to your website or blog, if you have one.
+Your study proposal should describe the kind of project you would like to undertake and how you wish to develop your illustration practice.
 At the interview we'll look for authorial illustration potential or capabilities, illustration ability, graphic skills, drawing skills, creative writing/storytelling potential, ideas and concepts.
 We really value meeting you in person but we can hold a telephone or Skype interview if this isn't possible.

 Our respected annual Falmouth Illustration Forum recently celebrated its tenth anniversary with the publication of the world's first book devoted to the subject, The Authorial Illustrator (available from atlanticpressbooks.com).
 Each annual forum explores different aspects of authorial illustration and includes internationally renowned guest speakers.